kingjon3377/poetrytex/README.md

 ## Poetry
 There are two main environments defined in PoetryTex; `poem`, and `annotation`.

 The `poem` environment takes in a title and a subtitle (or authors name, or date), and will automatically list the poem in the Table of Contents, and the List of Poems.
+By default, the `poem` environment wraps everything inside of it in the `verse` environment.
+To change this, you can optionally supply it with the name of another environment.
+For example:

+	\begin{poem}[center]{Your Poem}{}
+		This creates a poem titled ``Your Poem" wrapped in the ``center" environment.
+	\end{poem}

 The `annotation` environment takes in a title, and is for providing extra (prose) text.
 Anything defined as an annotation will show up in the Table of Contents, but not in the List of Poems.